Gateway Enrolling Students for January Semester

 We encourage all individuals who are concerned about their financial futures or their children's future to contact us to see how Gateway can help them earn a degree and acquire the skills to survive and thrive in today's difficult economy, said Andre Washington, Gateway dean of enrollment management.

 There are a lot of excellent reasons to enroll at Gateway, Washington added.
-No. 1, an associates degree can add an average of $16,000 a year to an individuals earning power.
+No. 1, an associate degree can add an average of $16,000 a year to an individuals earning power.
 No. 2,

 Gateway tuition for a full-time, in-state student is $4,200 a year, well below the tuition of most other colleges in the region.
 No. 3, we offer 32 kinds of scholarships, as well as assistance in applying for other forms of financial aid.